What’s the Best Size for Your Logo?

 Here are 7 Web Designs to Help You Decide

-Honestly, your logo can be any size you want.
+Honestly, your logo size can be as big or small as you want.
 As long as it’s right.
 As long as your objective for the web design is achieved.
 As long as it doesn’t compete with your main marketing message.

-How do you know the right size for the logo in your web design?
+How do you know the right logo size for your web design?
 Let’s look at seven different homepage web designs.
 Each one handles this question a little differently, but they can be broken down into three sizes: large logo web designs, medium logo web designs, and small logo web designs.

-By examining web designs with different logo sizes, you’ll see how each size option contributes to the overall objective.
+By examining web designs which incorporate a different logo size, you’ll see how each size option contributes to the overall objective.
 When you’ve seen them all, you will be ready to choose a logo size to help you achieve your web design goals.

 Large Logo Web Designs